Looking for a Used Town Car in your area?

 When owners and drivers complain about the 2010 Town Car, tepid performance from its out-classed V8 powertrain usually tops the list.
 Laments regarding poor mileage figures, dated styling, and insipid handling characteristics often follow this legitimate gripe.
 There are those owners, however, who say that the Town Car overcomes many of its shortcomings with its capacious cabin, titanic trunk, royal ride, and cornucopia of creature comforts.

-Talk about the 2011 Lincoln Town Car
+What's your take on the 2011 Lincoln Town Car?

 Lincoln Town Car Questions